 Ms. Buckle is responsible for the operations of Killam's portfolio, including property management, leasing and capital investment.
-Ms. Buckle has worked in property management for over 30 years and has been responsible for the operations of Killam's apartment portfolio for 18 years.
+Ms. Buckle has worked in property management for over 30 years and has been responsible for the operations of Killam's apartment portfolio for 19 years.
 Her role was expanded in 2020 to include the manufactured home community portfolio.
-Ms. Buckle was promoted to Senior Vice President, Property Management, in November 2019.

-2020 Compensation Fixed 2020 2019 > Ms. Buckle's AIP was based on 65% corporate performance and 35% personal.
-Base salary \$295,000 \$275,000 > Achievement against corporate performance targets was Variable paid out at 70% and individual goals were paid out at 93%.
-Short-term incentive 97,542 112,585 Long-term incentive 125,375 110,000 > The short-term incentive award was based on a target of Other 17,487 20,228 42.5% of Ms. Buckle's base salary.
-Total compensation \$535,404 \$517,813 > Ms. Buckle's short-term and long-term incentive awards were 33% and 42.5% as a percentage of base salary.
+2021 Compensation Fixed 2021 2020 > Ms. Buckle's AIP was based on 65% corporate performance and 35% personal.
+Base salary \$310,000 \$295,000 > Achievement against corporate performance targets was Variable paid out at 150% and individual goals were paid out at 95%.
+Short-term incentive 182,343 97,542 Long-term incentive 139,500 125,375 Other 17,909 17,487 45.0% of Ms. Buckle's base salary.
+Total compensation \$649,752 \$535,404 > Ms. Buckle's short-term and long-term incentive awards for 2021 were 59% and 45% as a percentage of base salary.

-2020 Key Achievements Individual Performance Target Achievement Drive revenue growth to enhance same property revenue Met Target Achieved same property revenue growth of 2.4%, including a weighted average rental increase of 3.4%, despite COVID-19 rent freezes.
-Leadership of property management team Exceeded Target Strong leadership of property management teams in seven provinces through COVID-19 pandemic.
-Enhance rental collection processes to reduce arrears and bad debt expense Exceeded Target Effective process implementation to achieve 99.7% rent collection in 2020.
-Implementation of efficiencies in property management processes to drive cost savings Met Target Expanded Killam's internal risk management program, including enhanced reporting and risk mitigation initiatives.
-Increase operating efficiencies across the portfolio Met Target Managed same property expenses to 1.4% and drove data analytics enhancements across property management.
-Grow the repositioning program Met Target Successful expansion of unit repositioning program from 304 units in 2019 to 495 units in 2020.
+2021 Key Achievements Individual Performance Target Achievement Drive revenue growth to enhance same property revenue Partially Met Target Achieved same property occupancy of 97.2%, up 50 bps from 2020, and same property rental rate growth of 3.0%, down 40 bps compared to 2020.
+Leadership of property management team Met Target Strong leadership of property management teams across Canada.
+Optimize lease up of recently completed Exceeded Target development projects to drive revenue growth Lease up of Nolan Hill was completed in 9 months from opening and the FFO contribution from recently completed development projects was \$1.7 million in 2021.
+Increase operating efficiencies across the portfolio Met Target to drive cost savings Managed same property operating expenses to 2.1% despite the inflationary environment, and drove data analytics enhancements across property management.
+Grow the repositioning program Exceeded Target Successful expansion of unit repositioning program from 495 units in 2020 to 551 units in 2021, maintaining an average return on investment of 13%.